 Centrally located, the New Century Hotel is near the beautiful Yangshuo Park.
 Facilities include a restaurant serving international cuisine, a bar, beauty salon and currency exchange.
 All of the rooms feature air conditioning, satellite television, a minibar and a hairdryer....Read more

-The Regal Shanghai East Asia Hotel is within the shopping district of Xu Jia Hui and built into the fa?ade of Shanghai’s Olympic Stadium.
+The Regal Shanghai East Asia Hotel is within the shopping district of Xu Jia Hui and built into the facade of Shanghai’s Olympic Stadium.
 Classically decorated, the hotel’s en-suite rooms include free Wifi, satellite television, air conditioning, tea making facilities and a safety deposit box.
 The hotel’s two onsite restaurants serve both Cantonese and Western cuisines.
 An indoor heated pool and fitness centre are also available. ...Read more

-At Wendy Wu Tours we are all avid adventurers, constantly seeking out the best ways for you to experience Asia.
-That's why we are Asia experts and the UK's leading Asia tour operator - our customer reviews and numerous awards say it all.
-This website is all about showcasing both Asia's top sights and its magnificent hidden gems; about the plethora of different types of authentic and exciting experiences that we can offer you; and about giving you the very best holiday, whether it's your first visit or your 10th.
-Wendy Wu and the team look forward to welcoming you to Asia soon!
+At Wendy Wu Tours we are all avid adventurers, constantly seeking out the best ways for you to experience the world.
+That's why we are touring experts - our customer reviews and numerous awards say it all.
+This website is all about showcasing top sights magnificent hidden gems; about the plethora of different types of authentic and exciting experiences that we can offer you; and about giving you the very best holiday, whether it's your first visit or your 10th.
+Wendy Wu and the team look forward to welcoming you soon!

-©2017 Wendy Wu Tours, All Rights Reserved.
+©2018 Wendy Wu Tours, All Rights Reserved.
 ABTA: W7994, ATOL: 6639 and IATA.